We develop sustainable housing and concepts based on communal ways of living.

 Social

-Increased quality of life and access to the support of a social community within a healthy and safe environment.
+An increased quality of life, with access to the support from a social community in a healthy and safe environment.

 Architecture

-High quality architectural living environment designed specifically to facilitate sharing.
+High-quality architectural living environment, specifically designed to facilitate for sharing.

 Architecture for sharing

-Gaining by Sharing centers around the concept that every inhabitant has their own private dwelling, slightly smaller than normal units, fully equipped and organized around generous and inspiring shared spaces.
-Shared spaces are well integrated – becoming part of everyday life.
-The spatial concept is designed to create a shared environment that supports the community of the residents- to facilitate both informal meetings and planned social acitivities.
+Gaining by Sharing evolves around the concept that every inhabitant has their own privately owned, fully equipped dwelling, which is slightly smaller than normal units, and these are organized around generous and inspiring shared spaces.
+These shared spaces are well integrated, becoming a part of everyday life.
+This spatial concept creates a shared environment that supports the community of the residents, facilitating both informal meetings and planned social activities.

 Building a community

-A community engagement process is central to the Gaining by Sharing model, with a series of meetings and workshops as part of building a social community.
-This is key to ensure that the needs of the future users sits at the heart of the project.
-People can join workshops early in the process to become familiar with the concept, influence their own apartment and suggest activities for the common areas.
-Most importantly, it is a chance to get to know each other and engage in forming a future community.
+A community engagement process is central to the Gaining by Sharing model.
+This involves a series of meetings and workshops with the intention of building a social community.
+These interactions are key to ensuring that the needs of the future users are at the heart of the project.
+People can join the workshops at an early stage in the process to become familiar with the concept, influence the design of their own apartment and suggest activities for the communal areas.
+Most importantly, the workshops provide an opportunity for people to get to know each other and start building a future community.

 Services